 Be flexible as we are working with a real organization and unexpected situations can happen.
 Practice time management and stay organized!
 Learn how to use the technology.
 Be prepared for class.
-Engage in class processes should they feel this step is necessary.
+Engage in class discussions and activities.
+Stay focused and do not distract others.
+Enjoy the opportunity to work on a real project!